 There are three steps building owners and school districts can take to create a safe environment for building occupants.

-Ventilation Verification is a physical assessment of the existing Heating, Ventilation, and Air Conditioning (HVAC) infrastructure.
-The assessment is performed by a skilled, trained, and certified technician.
-The resulting assessment report allows design professionals to make recommendations for adjustments, repairs, upgrades, or replacements with reduced assumptions.
+Ventilation Verification is a physical assessment of the existing heating, centilation and air conditioning (HVAC) infrastructure.
+The assessment is performed by a skilled, trained and certified technician.
+The resulting assessment report allows design professionals to make recommendations for adjustments, repairs, upgrades or replacements with reduced assumptions.
 School districts and building owners can then make educated decisions on the proposed improvements.

 Schedule a Ventilation Verification Assessment

-A skilled, trained and certified technician will perform a physical assessment of your heating, ventilation, and air conditioning (HVAC) system.
+A skilled, trained and certified technician will perform a physical assessment of your heating, ventilation and air conditioning (HVAC) system.
 This assessment will verify operation and conditions of your existing systems.
-Click here to learn more about what is included in an assessment.

 Review system capacity and airflow to determine the highest Minimum Efficiency Reporting Value (MERV) filtration for reducing contagions, replace or upgrade filters where needed, and verify that such filters are installed correctly.